Foley Square (TV series): Broadcast history and cancellation

 Foley Square aired on Wednesdays at 8:30 p.m., paired with Mary Tyler Moore's sitcom Mary at 8:00 p.m.
 Both shows premiered on December 11, 1985, and languished near the bottom of the Nielsen ratings in the weeks that followed.
-After the tenth episode of Mary was broadcast on February 19, 1986, Mary went into hiatus, as did Foley Square after its eleventh episode aired a week later on February 26, 1986.
-CBS rescheduled them to appear on Tuesdays, with Mary at 9:00 p.m. and Foley Square at 9:30 p.m., hoping that this would improve their ratings, and telecasts of the two shows resumed on March 25, 1986.
-Despite the change of day and time, ratings remained low, and both shows were cancelled after only three-episode runs in their new time slots, with Foley Square's fourteenth and last episode airing on April 8, 1986, right after Marys thirteenth and last episode.
+After the tenth episode of Mary was broadcast on February 19, 1986, Mary went into hiatus as did Foley Square after its eleventh episode aired a week later on February 26, 1986.
+CBS rescheduled the shows to appear on Tuesdays, with Mary at 9:00 p.m. and Foley Square at 9:30 p.m., hoping that this change would improve their ratings, and telecasts of the two shows resumed on March 25, 1986.
+Despite the change of day and time, ratings remained low, and both shows were cancelled after only three-episode runs in their new times, with Foley Square's fourteenth and last episode airing on April 8, 1986, right after Marys thirteenth and last episode.

 During the summer of 1986, CBS aired prime-time reruns of Foley Square at 8:00 p.m. on Wednesdays from June 11 to July 23.